 Multiple agencies issue statements in support of BRPD Chief, BR Mayor

-BATON ROUGE - More than ten organizations and prominent individuals with ties to Louisiana's Capital City issued statements Tuesday (July 21) morning, detailing their support of Baton Rouge Police Chief Murphy Paul and East Baton Rouge Parish Mayor-President Sharon Weston Broome.
+BATON ROUGE - At least ten organizations and prominent individuals with ties to Louisiana's Capital City issued statements Tuesday (July 21) morning, detailing their support of Baton Rouge Police Chief Murphy Paul and East Baton Rouge Parish Mayor-President Sharon Weston Broome.

 The National Organization of Black Law Enforcement Executives distributed a statement via email, saying, "Like Mayor Sharon Weston Broome, we have a great amount of confidence in Chief Paul’s work and decision-making.
 NOBLE recognizes the value he has brought to the Baton Rouge City Police Department."

 A similar statement was issued by a collection of organizations and individuals including, The Butterfly Society, The NAACP, C.H.A.N.G.E., The Bridge Agency, Inc., A.G.I.L.E.
-Planning Solutions, Inc, NBRNow Inc., 911 Save Our Son, and Emanuel 'Boo' Milton.
+Planning Solutions, Inc, NBRNow Inc., and 911 Save Our Son.

-Their statement said, in part: "We'd like to express explicit support for our Mayor Sharon Weston-Broome, Baton Rouge Police Chief Murphy Paul, and the Baton Rouge Police Department."
+Their statement said, in part: "We'd like to express explicit support for our Mayor Sharon Weston Broome, Baton Rouge Police Chief Murphy Paul, and the Baton Rouge Police Department."

 The statements are in response to two billboards that were set up by the Baton Rouge Union of Police last Wednesday.
 The signs highlight the city's crime rate, and say, "WARNING: Enter at your own risk."